 Two sections (five sorties in all) were scrambled on the 15th but did not intercept the Allied reconnaissance aircraft they were seeking.
 During the day however, 5.
 Jagddivision asked where Maj.
 Kroeck was to be sent, as he had been posted to Jagdgruppe 200 (Kroeck was in fact the Gruppenkommandeur).
-Next day, unit strength was reported as 22 (17) aircraft and 31 (18) pilots; one machine was off strength as a result of enemy action four days earlier.

 The 16th brought another four uneventful scrambles (16 sorties).
 Reported strength was 22 (17) Bf 109s and one was off strength as a result of enemy action on the 12th.
 There were 31 (18) pilots but during the day, Jafü Südfrankreich told II.
 Jagdkorps that he agreed to the despatch of eight fighter instructors from 2./JGr.
 200, “a few at a time after arrival of young pilots.”
 This suggests that the Gruppe’s more experienced airmen were badly needed elsewhere but Jafü Süd had his own problems to address, advising II.
 Jagdkorps of the following personnel requirements: